Rachid-Koucha/linux_ns/README.md

 ### <a name="6_12_setnshost"></a>6.12 setnshost

-`setnshost` sets the hostname in the uts namespace of a given process
+`setnshost` sets the hostname in the uts namespace of a given process.

 For example, we set the hostname in a LXC container using the pid of its _init_ process:
 ```none